beam-telemetry/telemetry_metrics/docs/overview.md

 ## Metric types

 Telemetry.Metrics defines four basic metric types:

-  * a counter simply counts the number of emitted events, regardless of measurements included in the events.
+- a counter simply counts the number of emitted events, regardless of measurements included in the events.
 Since the measurement does not matter in case of a counter, we recommend using `count` as a measurement, e.g. `"http.request.count"`
-  * a `last_value` metric holds the value of a selected measurement found in the most recent event
+- a `last_value` metric holds the value of a selected measurement found in the most recent event
-  * a sum adds up the values of a selected measurement in all the events
+- a sum adds up the values of a selected measurement in all the events
+- a summary aggregates measurement values into a set of statistics, e.g. minimum and maximum, mean, or percentiles.
+The exact set of available statistics depends on the reporter in use
-  * a distribution keeps track of the histogram of the selected measurement, i.e. how many measurements fall into defined buckets.
+- a distribution keeps track of the histogram of the selected measurement, i.e. how many measurements fall into defined buckets.
 Histogram allows to compute useful statistics about the data, like percentiles, minimum, or maximum.

   For example, given boundaries `[0, 100, 200]`, the distribution metric produces four values:

-      * number of measurements less than or equal to 0
+  - number of measurements less than or equal to 0
-      * number of measurements greater than 0 and less than or equal to 100
+  - number of measurements greater than 0 and less than or equal to 100
-      * number of measurements greater than 100 and less than or equal to 200
+  - number of measurements greater than 100 and less than or equal to 200
-      * number of measurements greater than 200
+  - number of measurements greater than 200

-Note that not all metric types are supported by all monitoring solutions.
-However, often they support some variation of a particular type.
-For example, StatsD doesn't have a distribution metric as defined here built-in, but it provides a "timer" metric which allows to keep track of the percentiles, maximum, etc. That is fine as long as the reporter properly documents the differences between the expected and actual behaviour.
+If the monitoring solution doesn't provide metric types exactly as defined above but supports metrics resembling them, the reporter should properly document the differences between the expected and actual behaviour.

-It's also possible that a reporter library provides its own, specialized function for building metric definitions, for metric types specific to the system it publishes metrics to.
+It's also possible that a reporter library provides its own, specialized function for building metric definitions for metric types specific to the system it publishes metrics to.

 ## Breaking down metric values by tags